 “No, I think they’re sticking with twenty dead, mostly seniors, and dozens more being treated with smoke inhalation.
 I wish no one got hurt but, really, it couldn’t have run more smoothly,” Wolfgang said, flashing a devilish grin.

-Horace did not verbally respond, but his eyes widened.
+Horatio did not verbally respond, but his eyes widened.
 He felt something of importance would be disclosed to him soon.
 For the past few months he believed that his boss’s actions were calculated to achieve an unknown end, but such behaviour was not uncommon.
-He had too much faith in Wolfgang’s intelligence to think his actions were chaotic, but, at times, Horace really did not know what to conclude.
+He had too much faith in Wolfgang’s intelligence to think his actions were chaotic, but, at times, Horatio really did not know what to conclude.
 He was often along for the ride and witnessed many unconventional business deals.

 “And I appreciate your loyal service.
 You will be greatly awarded, especially once we gain control of that island.
 You know I will own that island?”